Indigenous Experiences of Democracy Tour

 Visit heritage spaces including the Senate, Prime Minister’s Office and House of Representatives, and learn about the contributions of leaders and activists like Senator Neville Bonner, Wenten Rubuntja, Charlie Perkins and Faith Bandler – and share your reflections with us.

-Tour bookings are available at other times for groups.
+Tour bookings are available at other times for community, corporate, or other groups.

 2 – 10 participants: $50